Aljafería: Chapel of San Martín

 The Chapel of San Martín incorporates the sides of the northwest corner of the wall, to the point that one of its towers was used as sacristy and gave its name to the courtyard that gives access to the Taifal enclosure.

 The structure, of Gothic-Mudéjar style, consists of two naves of three sections each, facing to the east and supported by two pillars with semicolumns attached in the middle of the faces of the pillar, whose section is recalled in the quadrilobed design that shelters the shield of arms of the King of Aragon in the spandrels of the portal, from the first decade of the 15th century.

 The naves have a simple rib vault, lodged on pointed arches and bondstones, whereas the diagonals have a half-point.
 In the corners of the vaults are florets with the coat of arms of the Aragonese monarchy.
 Among the decorations, only fragments of the pictorial covering and some mixtilineal arches are preserved that were directly inspired in the Muslim palace.

 The brick Mudéjar portal, built in the time of Martin of Aragon "the Humane", stands out in the last section of the south nave.
 This portal is framed by a recessed carpanel arch inside a larger pointed arch.
 Framing both, a double alfiz is decorated in a checkered pattern.

-In the spandrels, two quadrilobed medallions appear that harbor shields with the insignia of king of Aragon.
+In the spandrels, two quadrilobed medallions appear that harbor shields with the insignia of the king of Aragon.
 In the resulting tympanum between the arches there is a band of interlocking mixtilineal blind arches, which refer to the series in the Banu Hud palace.
 This strip is interrupted by a box that houses a newly incorporated relief.

 The chapel was remodeled in the 18th century, placing a nave at the front and covering the Mudéjar portal.
 The pillars and walls were refurbished and plastered in the Neoclassical style.
 All these changes were eliminated during the restorations of Francisco Íñiguez, although, by the existing photographic documentation, it is known that there was a slender tower that now appears with a crenellated finish inspired by the aspect of the Mudéjar church, and in the 18th century culminated with a curious bulbous spire.